 In 2022, the Roth IRA limits were $129,000 to $144,000 for individuals and heads of household, and $204,000 to $214,000 for married couples filing jointly.

-However, if you still want to take advantage of the account, you may be able to use a backdoor Roth IRA, but you’ll want to be careful about the tax consequences.
+If your income is too high and you still want to take advantage of the account, you may be able to use a backdoor Roth IRA, but you’ll want to be careful about the tax consequences.

-For traditional IRAs, the limits on MAGI for deducting contributions to an IRA have also increased in 2023.
+For traditional IRAs, the limits on MAGI for deducting contributions to an IRA also increased in 2023.
 Note that these limits apply only if you and your spouse are covered by a workplace retirement plan.